UberGuidoZ/Flipper/Sub-GHz/Vehicles/Lamborghini_Huracan/README.md

-NO this WILL NOT open a Lamborgihi, you CAN NOT "troll" Lamborghini owners and don't be that dick anyway.
+NO this WILL NOT open a Lamborghini, you CAN NOT "troll" Lamborghini owners and don't be that dick anyway.
 This is to help somebody to decode a protocol to bruteforce them or for testing purposes.